BizzQuit7317/MNSF_Dashoard_Rust_Update/README.md

 Same as the MNSF_Dashboard repo but backend code updated in rust and updated app structure

 # Important
-- If compiling code on a smaller machine like a ec2 t2.micro use the safe_compile.sh script to add a 4gb swap and limit compilation to 1 crate at a time, this will massivly increase compile time but stop the server from crashing
+- If compiling code on a smaller machine like a ec2 t2.micro use the safe_compile.sh script to add a 4gb swap and limit compilation to 1 crate at a time, this will massivly increase compile time but stop the server from crashing.
+Just add the safe_compile.sh script to the same dir as the Cargo.toml files and run it from there

 # Changes
 - No longer 1 control script, each exchange independantly pushes raw data to DB